Language: EN

 Console.WriteLine(Constants.Pi);

-Constants can be used in expressions instead of literal values to improve code readability and clarity.
+Constants can be used in expressions instead of literal values to improve the readability and clarity of the code.

 double area = Constants.Pi * radius * radius;